 When categorizing coffee beans as an extension of herbal medicine, we can apply the concept of hormesis.
 The hormetic principle posits that any substance can be medicinal or toxic depending on dose.
-There are a host of phytochemicals in coffee which need to be placed in the context of hormesis to determine not only if coffee agrees with an individual’s physiology, but at what amount.
+There are a host of phytochemicals in coffee that need to be placed in the context of hormesis to determine not only if coffee agrees with an individual’s physiology but at what amount.
 Caffeine is arguably the most famous (or infamous) such substance.

 People vary in their response to the stimulant effect of caffeine.
-Some may experience heart rhythm problems at low doses while others can drink a double espresso and sleep soundly for eight hours.
-Caffeine produces its effect by antagonism of adenosine receptors in the brain, increasing respiratory rate, constricting blood vessels, and altering the expression of certain neurotransmitters.
+Some may experience heart rhythm problems at low doses, while others can drink a double espresso and sleep soundly for eight hours.
+Caffeine produces its effect by antagonizing adenosine receptors in the brain, increasing respiratory rate, constricting blood vessels, and altering the expression of certain neurotransmitters.

 The diuretic effect of caffeine can be dehydrating to the body.
-This effect could be mitigated by drinking more water but seldom does this compensation occur amidst a busy work schedule.
-Heavy coffee drinkers may therefore consume coffee to the exclusion of other, more hydrating beverages.
+This effect could be mitigated by drinking more water, but seldom does this compensation occur amidst a busy work schedule.
+Heavy coffee drinkers may therefore consume coffee to the exclusion of more hydrating beverages.
 This displacing effect leads to an insidious form of dehydration that puts additional stress on the body.

-One of the conditions that responds dramatically to the complete elimination of caffeinated coffee is low back pain.
+One condition that responds dramatically to the elimination of caffeinated coffee is low back pain.
 The discs between spinal segments are very sensitive to dehydration as they require sufficient fluids to maintain their integrity.
 The discs of the low back are particularly vulnerable due to gravity and the weight of the upper body bearing down on them.